UnpackData vs Airtable: Tools on Any Data, vs Spreadsheet DB

 | Forms | Yes | Yes |

-| Pricing | $70–$120/month flat | Free–$45/user/month |
+| Pricing | $70–$120/month flat | Free–$45/editor/month |

-| Record limits | Database-dependent (unlimited) | 50,000–500,000 per base |
+| Record limits | Database-dependent (effectively unlimited) | 50,000–500,000 per base |

 | Views | Grids, charts, timelines, dashboards | Grid, Kanban, Calendar, Gallery, Timeline |